-To begin with, we need to collect and submit blood samples from 5 Chylothorax affected Afghan Hounds.
+To begin with, we need to collect and submit blood samples from at least 5 Chylothorax affected Afghan Hounds.
 To participate in the research, we are asking the owners of these dogs to submit blood samples to the U of MO.
 You would need to get the forms in Step 1 and Step 2.

 Return to your veterinarian and ship the chilled blood sample with bar code label you received from the OFA attached and the health history form to Dr. Gary Johnson at the University of Missouri.